 - Love one another unconditionally

-Social Emotional Learning is a lifelong journey.
+Social Emotional Learning using self regulation is a lifelong journey.
 It is a journey you and your children will walk together.
 There are many resources available online to allow you to teach these skills at home.
 Your efforts will result in a lifetime of healthy living.